What Is Glycemic Control?

 Intensification and Screening

-Screening for complications (fundus examination, microalbuminuria, foot evaluation).
-Therapeutic adjustments according to response.
-Maintenance of acupuncture sessions if benefit documented.
+Screen for complications (fundus examination, microalbuminuria, foot evaluation).
+Adjust therapy based on response.
+Maintain acupuncture sessions if benefit is documented.

 Phase 4